 And of course, don’t forget to set new goals for the upcoming period.

-It also lets them look back and reflect on how they’ve done since their last coaching session and see their growth over time.
+It also lets them look back and reflect on how they’ve done since their last coaching session and see their growth.

 During the coaching session, talk to them about ways to improve their weaknesses.
 They may have ideas on how to learn, but you also need to be ready to provide your own suggestions.

 Top-performing agents aren’t born, they’re made.
-It takes a special commitment to your team to give them the coaching they need to learn, develop their skills, and correct any problems that are holding them back.
+It takes a special commitment to your team to give them the coaching in a call center they need to learn, develop their skills, and correct any problems that are holding them back.
 You can provide them with what they need to thrive in your busy call center environment!